Workforce Intermediaries and Collaboratives

 - In a funding collaborative, foundations and philanthropic organizations work together to share knowledge, pool resources, and develop joint strategies for solving local workforce needs.

-- A service provider member organization may represent and coordinate across community- and faith-based organizations providing workforce services within a community or region to advocate for new or improved policy or funding or collaborate to address local workforce needs.
+- A service provider member organization may represent and coordinate across community- and faith-based organizations providing workforce services within a community or region to advocate for new or improved policy or funding, or they might collaborate to address local workforce needs.

 - In an industry or sector partnership, groups of employers join other workforce system organizations to address human resources needs in specific industries.
-An organization that is a workforce intermediary might lead and coordinate the partnership.
+An workforce intermediary organization might lead and coordinate the partnership.